gesellkammer/maelzel/docs/configkeys.rst

     | Default: **None**  -- ``(NoneType, bool)``
     | Choices: ``False, None, True``
     | *Are nested tuples allowed when quantizing?
 Not all display backends support nested tuples (musescore, used to render musicxml has no support for nested tuples).
 If None, this flag is determined based on the complexity preset (quant.complexity)*

+.. _config_quant_nestedtupletsinmusicxml:

+quant.nestedTupletsInMusicxml:
+    | Default: **False**  -- ``bool``
+    | *If False, nested tuplets default to False when rendering to musicxml.
+This is because some musicxml renderers (MuseScore, for example) do not render nested tuplets properly.
+Nested tuplets will still be enabled if the config options "quant.nestedTuplets" is explicitely set to True.*

 .. _config_quant_breaksyncopationslevel: